coding-commits/youtube_transcription/README.md

 - Videos with non-ASCII titles (including Chinese characters)

 Downloaded audio files are saved in the `audio/` directory, and transcriptions are saved in the `transcripts/` directory.

-## Model Sizes

-- `tiny`: Fastest, least accurate
-- `base`: Fast, acceptable accuracy
-- `small`: Balanced speed/accuracy
-- `medium`: Good accuracy (default)
-- `large`: Best accuracy, slowest

-## Output

-The transcription will be saved to `transcription.txt` by default, or to the specified output file.
-The downloaded audio file will be deleted unless the `--keep-audio` flag is used.